 According to biblical and shroud scholar Kim Dreisbach: In Jn.
 19:40, the Fourth Gospeller uses the word othonia [Gk.] (plural) to describe the linen cloths used in the Burial.
 Othonia, a word of uncertain meaning, but probably best translated as a generic plural for grave clothes.
 The same word is used by Luke or his scribe in Lk.24:12 what had previously been described as the sindon in Lk.
 23:53.
 Note: vs. l2 (But Peter rose and ran to the tomb, stooping and looking in, he saw the linen cloths (plural) by themselves; and he went home wondering what happened.) does not appear in the most ancient manuscripts, but is added by later ancient authorities.

 ²The Thought Adjuster is a term The Urantia Papers use to describe the Indwelling Spirit of God in man:

 It is a mystery that God is a highly personal self-conscious being with residential headquarters, and at the same time personally present in such a vast universe and personally in contact with such a well-nigh infinite number of beings.
 That such a phenomenon is a mystery beyond human comprehension should not in the least lessen your faith.
 Do not allow the magnitude of the infinity, the immensity of the eternity, and the grandeur and glory of the matchless character of God to overawe, stagger, or discourage you; for the Father is not very far from any one of you; he dwells within you, and in him do we all literally move, actually live, and veritably have our being.

-³ The term “morontia” is unique to The Urantia Papers, referring to universe reality between the material and the spiritual.
-It may refer to ascendant mortal creatures or the transition worlds immediately following the material life in the flesh.
+³ The term “morontia” is unique to The Urantia Papers; it refers to the level of universe reality between the material and the spiritual.
+It may also refer to ascendant mortal creatures— you and me— or the transition worlds immediately following the material life in the flesh.